canliy961/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 # 2. Mathematical Derivations

-### 2.1 Derivation of the First Cosmic Velocity (Orbital Velocity)
+## 2.1 Derivation of the First Cosmic Velocity (Orbital Velocity)

-The first cosmic velocity is the speed needed for an object to maintain a stable circular orbit just above the surface of a planet without falling back.
+The first cosmic velocity is the minimum speed required for an object to maintain a stable circular orbit around a planet without falling back.

-Start by considering the two forces:
+To find it, we equate:

-**Gravitational force** acts to pull the object toward the center:
+- The gravitational force pulling the object toward the planet
+- The centripetal force needed to keep the object moving in a circle.

+Gravitational force:

 $$
 F_{\text{gravity}} = \frac{G M m}{r^2}
 $$

-**Centripetal force** keeps the object moving in a circle:
+Centripetal force:

 $$
 F_{\text{centripetal}} = \frac{m v_1^2}{r}
 $$

-To maintain a circular orbit, these two forces must balance:
+Setting them equal:

 $$
 \frac{G M m}{r^2} = \frac{m v_1^2}{r}
 $$

-Simplify:

-- Cancel $m$ from both sides.
+We can cancel $m$ from both sides:
-- Multiply both sides by $r$.

-Result:

 $$
-G M = v_1^2 r
+\frac{G M}{r^2} = \frac{v_1^2}{r}
 $$

-Solve for $v_1$:
+Multiplying both sides by $r$:

 $$
-v_1^2 = \frac{G M}{r}
+\frac{G M}{r} = v_1^2
 $$

 Taking the square root: